ianderrington/genai/docs/Managen.ai/index.md

 !!! abstract "**Our Method** uses Generative AI itself helping to build the site and keep it up to date."

-!!! info "**Our success** will be found when this site is able to help you to build their own GenAI solutions using the referenced material. "
+!!! info "**Our success** will depend on you helping to guide it to be as self-accurate as possible."

 ## Welcome to [Managen.ai](https://www.managen.ai),